jg-rp/liquid/contributing.md

 $ hatch run test
 ```

-Or to test against the full matrix of supported Python versions.
+Or, to test against the full matrix of supported Python versions.

 ```shell
 $ hatch run test:test